ccloli/beatsaver-api-backport/README.md

 The server helps you to migrate the newer APIs, and adapt them to the older APIs on-the-fly, so that the old mods can run most features like browsing song list and downloading them.

+> If you're running the game on `v1.16.3` or newer, and having installed the latest mods, then maybe you don't need this since most core mods have updated to new API.
+If you're running the game on `v1.16.2` or older, and newer mods are not support the old version, and you're having problem with some mod features about downloading maps, then you may need this.

 ## How to use?